-The Provincial Team and the Stuart Center for Mission is pleased to announce and welcome Megan Wilson-Reitz as JPIC Coordinator for the Society of the Sacred Heart, United States – Canada Province.
+The Provincial Team and the Stuart Center for Mission are pleased to announce and welcome Megan Wilson-Reitz as JPIC Coordinator for the Society of the Sacred Heart, United States – Canada Province.
 Megan will serve in her role at the Stuart Center for Mission based in Washington, D.C.

 Megan comes to this position from John Carroll University in Ohio where she spent the last 4 and a half years in the Division of Diversity and Equity, first as Coordinator then in her most recent role as Manager of DEI Programs.
 In these roles, she worked to develop and promote university-wide strategic efforts around institutional goals, training workshops and program development.
 She has also taught such courses as “Catholic Social Teaching and Business” and “Social Justice and the Economy.”